manavsagar46/kamyafoods_web_clone/README.md

 - HTML5
 - CSS3

-No frameworks or JavaScript were used in this project....
+No frameworks or JavaScript were used in this project...

 ---
 ## 📌 Disclaimer